Dangerous WW2 bombs still litter Germany's landscape

 About 56 tonnes of unexploded ordnance were retrieved last year in Berlin, the prime target of British and American aerial bombs that was further devastated by Soviet artillery and grenades during the climactic Battle of Berlin 70 years ago.

-The country was pummeled by 1.5 million tonnes of bombs from British and American warplanes that killed 600,000 people.
-German officials estimate 15 percent of the bombs failed to explode, some burrowing six meters deep.
+The country was pummelled by 1.5 million tonnes of bombs from British and American warplanes that killed 600,000 people.
+German officials estimate 15 percent of the bombs failed to explode, some burrowing six metres deep.

 ACUTE DANGER